-The national university corporation evaluation committee is comprised of up to 20 experts appointed by the Minister of Education, Culture, Sports, Science and Technology.
-The Committee may set up subcommittees and working teams.
+The National University Corporation Evaluation Committee is comprised of up to 20 experts appointed by the Minister of Education, Culture, Sports, Science and Technology.
+The committee may set up subcommittees and working teams.
 It conducts reviews on the progress of mid-term plans for corporations based on their performance reports submitted every fiscal year.
-Then, their attainment of entire mid-term objectives is evaluated in respect of results of reviews and features of each corporation.
+Then, it evaluates their overall attainment of mid-term objectives in respect of the results of reviews and the features of each corporation.